 We have set several boundaries around the use of digitized media in our home as a source of entertainment.
 We know that studies give great warnings to not having kids younger than two watch any TV or be around digitized … Continue reading

-My almost 11 year old daughter came back from camp and suggested we play a game together.
-During our playing of the game she chose I asked her if God had spoken to her at camp and then I used … Continue reading
+My almost 11-year-old daughter came back from camp and suggested we play a game together.
+While playing the game she chose, I asked her if God had spoken to her at camp.
+I used a deep voice as I spoke … Continue reading

 My soon to be seven year old came skipping into the kitchen and plops himself down and stated matter-of-factly, “Daddy, I’ll think I’ll make a pretty good pastor someday.”

 That caught my interest so i asked, “Why is that?”

 His answer was priceless: “Well, I can read the Bible really well and…I sing pretty good too!”
 If only that were all there was…

 I believe this demonstrates the power of the church community.
 Andrew read the Bible for worship a few months back (February I think, on Cub Scout Sunday) and not just that Sunday but for several weeks after he heard from people how well he read the Bible that Sunday morning.